jckuri/Scan_Matching_Localization_2/README.md

 ./run_carla.sh
 ```

-Start another terminal.
+Start another terminal in Desktop.
 Compile the project by using these Unix commands:

 ```
 cd /home/workspace/c3-project